 These cuts of meat can be a healthier alternative to its beef counterpart.
 You could try substituting pork chops for steak or cooking a pork roast instead of a beef roast.

 Where does the expression “Sweating like a pig” come from?

 The expression “sweating like a pig” has nothing to do with the farm animal since they don’t really sweat.
 It refers to pig iron.
-When smelting the iron, blacksmiths would use molds that looked like piglets suckling their mother, which is where it got its name.
+When smelting the iron, blacksmiths used molds that looked like piglets suckling their mother, where it got its name.